Grete Faremo: Family background and professional career

 Faremo was born in Arendal in 1955 and grew up in Byglandsfjord, Setesdal, southern Norway.
 She is the daughter of the Norwegian politician Osmund Faremo (1921-1999) and Tora Aamlid (1921).
 Much of Faremo's early political philosophy was strongly influenced by her father, who was a prisoner of war during the Second World War, after being arrested as part of Adolf Hitler's Nacht und Nebel directive.

-Faremo attended Hornnes Gymnas in the nearby town of Hornnes and graduated in 1973.
+Faremo attended Hornnes Gymnas in the nearby village of Hornnes and graduated in 1973.
 She went on to study law at the University of Oslo, specializing in international law and spent a summer in 1978 at The Hague Academy of International Law.
 The same year, Faremo graduated from university with a master's degree in Law.

 She entered public service 1979, joining the Ministry of Finance as a Legal Officer.
 She then went on to work as a Legal Officer in the Norwegian Agency for Development Cooperation (1980-1984).
 Following this, she was appointed Head of Division of the Ministry of Development and left in 1986 to take up a new position as Chief Negotiator at property management company, Aker Eiendom AS.
 Two years later, she became the executive director at Theatrium AS, at the newly developed Aker Brygge in Oslo, leaving in 1990 to become a Director in the Norwegian Arbeiderpresse (now known as Amedia).

 In 1997, Faremo became Executive Vice-President of Storebrand, a Norwegian financial services company.
 She left in 2004 to take on the role as Director of Law, Corporate Affairs and Public Relations at Microsoft Corporation's North Europe Office and later Western Europe Office, where she developed the legal and public affairs division responsible for corporate compliance in the region.
 She stepped down in 2008.
 She was also a partner at an independent consulting firm, Rådgiverne LOS AS, for short period in 2009, before she joined the Government.

 Faremo has also sat on various advisory boards and associations throughout her career, including as a member of the Norwegian Press Complaints Commission (PFU) from 1998 to 2004, Chairman of Statnett SF (2000-2005), Chairman of the Norwegian People's Aid (2003-2007), Deputy Chairman of the Norwegian Defence Research Establishment (FFI) (2006-2009), Deputy Chairman of Norsk Hydro ASA (2006-2009), Board Member of COWI A/S (2008-2009), Chairman of the Norwegian Health SF in 2009, the Oslo Philharmonic Orchestra and the University of Bergen.